 19. Take a photo of your child on the day of the parade just in case they become lost.
 This will make it easier for the police to find them.
 Make sure to share the photo with your family and friends around you, just in case your phone battery dies.

-20. Write your cell number on their arm with a marker or eye liner.
+20. Write your cell number on their arm with a marker or eyeliner.
 Don’t worry, it will come off.

 21. If your children have pockets in their clothing, add a card with your contact information on there.
+You may also keep a badge on them with your contact information.

 22. Have a meeting spot with your family if you get lost during the parade.
 Whether it be at a local restaurant or monument, make a plan.